 Islamic RSE is more relevant than ever

-Many Muslim parents assume that these subjects are irrelevant to youth, because Muslim children are not engaging in sexual activities or developing romantic relationships.
+Many Muslim parents might assume that these subjects are irrelevant to youth, because Muslim children are not engaging in sexual activities or developing romantic relationships.
 While this might be true in the majority of cases, it is not an excuse to deprive children of information that is relevant to their Islamic identity.
 Abstinence and chastity need to be connected to a greater purpose.
-Muslim youth face the risk of being ostracised as a result of the British Muslim community’s overwhelmingly taciturn approach to RSE.
-This zero-sum approach leaves them devoid of any clear reference points for what they witness unfold in the world around them.
+Muslim youth face the risk of being ostracised as a result of our community’s overwhelmingly taciturn approach to RSE.
+This zero-sum approach can leave them devoid of any clear reference points for what they witness unfold in the world around them.
 Secular approaches to RSE equally fail to cater to Muslim youth, due to the underlying assumptions that many of these options are predetermined, i.e.youth will engage in sexual activity and relationships.
 This information is both relevant and necessary for youth in order to embolden them to understand the Islamic stance on positive and healthy marital relationships, as well as to aid them to make the right choices.
 With the proper religious grounding, they will be able to resist peer pressure.

 In the ever-developing word of media and technology, our children are prospective consumers of lucrative and aggressively marketed industries.
 They will invariably witness media content, and have friends that promote liberal lifestyles.
 We want to ensure our children respectfully understand that Islamic values differ in a positive and affirmative way.
 That way, they will be able to contextualise any contradictions that they may see in the real world.
 We want to lay the foundations of belief for strong-minded, confident Muslim youth.